 Among the 61 records with delayed implementation of IEPs, the minimum number of days between birthday and implementation was 2 days, maximum was 287 days, and median was 13 days.
-These records did not have a valid reason to be delayed.
 These records are spread out over 9 AUs and all have received TA.
 One AU had a slightly higher number than the rest and is receiving targeted technical assistance to ensure 100% compliance.